frictionlessdata/website/site/tooling/python/validating-data/README.md

      'tags': ['#head', '#structure']}

-Please explore "Errors Reference" to learn about all the avialble errors and their properties.
+Please explore "Errors Reference" to learn about all the available errors and their properties.

 ## Errors Options